Last Updated on September 8, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Thousands of parents have their children in special education, but do not have any idea what “special education” really is.
-In fact their special education definitions can vary greatly as no one is out there giving them instruction or direction on the LEGAL definition of special education.
+Hundreds of thousands of parents have students in special education, but do not really know what the definition of “special education” is.
 There IS an actual, specific, legal definition, of “special education” outlined in both state and federal law.

 (A) instruction conducted in the classroom, in the home, in hospitals and institutions, and in other settings; and

-California Education Code section 56031(b) also includes in its definition of special education:
+California Education Code 56031(b), does have related services in its actual definition of special education, which includes:

 Parents must know these legal definitions exist and what they are.
-Attempting to argue any other special education “definitions” can result in losses for the student and confusion for all.
-If parents utilize proper legal definitions in their advocacy, they should be able to get further in their quest for services.
+Attempting to argue any other special education “definitions,” or without a definition at all, can result in losses for the student.

 Education Attorney for Students